Azure/azure-signalr/docs/faq.md

 You can find the source code at [here](https://github.com/Azure/azure-signalr/blob/kevinzha/faq/src/Microsoft.Azure.SignalR/ServiceHubConnectionContext.cs).

 <a name="configure-transports"></a>
-## Can I configure available transports in Azure SignalR Service like ASP.NET Core SignalR?
+## Can I configure available transports at server side in Azure SignalR Service like ASP.NET Core SignalR?
 Say WebSocket transport is disabled.

 No.

 Azure SignalR Service provides all 3 transports by default and you can't configure it.
 As a matter of fact, you don't have to worry about transports because clients are all connected to Azure SignalR Service and service will handle connection management.

+But you can still configure allowed transports at client side as documented [here](https://docs.microsoft.com/en-us/aspnet/core/signalr/configuration?view=aspnetcore-2.1#configure-allowed-transports).